• Thanksgiving Recipes

 • 💬 Comments

-• Black beans: Canned beans made this quick and easy, plus easy to keep on hand.
+• Black beans: Canned black beans made this quick and easy, plus they are easy to keep on hand.
 Read labels and choose a low-sodium or no-sodium brand to keep salt low.

 • Tomatoes: Canned diced tomatoes are fine here.
-If all you have is whole, split the tomatoes and scrape out some of the seeds.
+If all you have is whole, split the tomatoes and scrape out the seeds.

-• Broth of choice: Chicken, turkey, vegetable, beef, or turkey all work.
+• Broth of choice: Chicken broth, turkey, vegetable, beef broth all work.

 • Onion: For a savory depth or flavor, a must have ingredient in soups!